With the longer days arriving this weekend, we embraced the March sunshine and went for a spring walk around Powis Castle & Gardens.

 Among the terraces, 18th Century statues adorn the balustrade and an idyllic orangery is home to some interesting foliage.

-The Formal gardens contain 100 year old apple trees, a stone water fountain, multiple hidden patios, meticulously maintained lawns and carefully pruned Yew hedge pathways, which all made for a truly relaxing walk with plenty of lovely photo opportunities.
+The Formal gardens contain 100 year old apple trees, a stone water fountain, multiple hidden patios, traditional flagstones, meticulously maintained lawns and carefully pruned Yew hedge pathways, which all made for a truly relaxing walk with plenty of lovely photo opportunities.

 One of the most magical parts of Powis Castle has to be the enchanting giant Yew tree topiary.
 First planted in the 1680s, the original Yews were planted in geometric designs, fashionable at the time, but by the end of the next century had been allowed to develop into more natural shapes, enveloping the top terrace.